lanemacdougall/secure-txt-file-content-retrieval/README.md

 ## Overview

+### Notes:
-Note: This is an adaptation of a homework project assigned in Texas Tech University's Secure Software Engineering course (CS 5332).
+(1) This is an adaptation of a homework project assigned in Texas Tech University's Secure Software Engineering course (CS 5332).
 See "Description of Original Project" for more details.

+(2) This program is intended to be a learning resource and is not interactive nor very useful on its own.
+However, it is a great source of information for anyone interested in multi-threaded programs, synchronous communication between threads, or message security.
+I want to provide others with the best resource possible, so please feel free to contribute in order to make this program a better learning tool.

 Secure Text File Content Retrieval is a multi-threaded Java program implementing secure, synchronous communication between a Sender object and a Receiver object through a message buffer and response connector (MBRC) object, allowing for the secure retrieval of text file contents.